confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 <ksql-install>bin/ksql --user fred --password letmein http://localhost:8088
 ```

-Securing dual listener setup
+Securing dual-listener setup
 ----------------------------

 Using dual listeners for ksqlDB is appropriate when the client and
 inter-node communication utilize different authentication and security
 configurations.
 This is most likely the case when ksqlDB is deployed as an
 IaaS service.

 The supported setups are SSL-mutual auth for the internal communication